 - A. All intensive or higher density developments shall be screened and buffered from less intense or lower density developments. - B. Activity areas on commercial and industrial sites shall be buffered and screened from adjacent residential areas.
-Multi-family developments shall be screened and buffered from single-family areas.

-- C. All exterior, roof and ground mounted, mechanical and utility equipment shall be screened from ground level off-site view from adjacent streets or properties. - D. All outdoor storage areas shall be screened from public view, unless visible storage has been approved for the site by the Development Review Board or Planning Director acting on a development permit. - E. In all cases other than for industrial uses in industrial zones, landscaping shall be designed to screen loading areas and docks, and truck parking. - F. In any zone any fence over six (6) feet high measured from soil surface at the outside of fenceline shall require Development Review Board approval.
+Multi-family developments shall be screened and buffered from single-family areas. - C. All exterior, roof and ground mounted, mechanical and utility equipment shall be screened from ground level off-site view from adjacent streets or properties. - D. All outdoor storage areas shall be screened from public view unless visible storage has been approved for the site by the Development Review Board or Planning Director acting on a development permit. - E. In all cases other than for industrial uses in industrial zones, landscaping shall be designed to screen loading areas and docks, and truck parking. - F. In any zone any fence over six (6) feet high measured from soil surface at the outside of fence line shall require Development Review Board approval.

 Response: The requirements of 4.137.5 are applicable along the edge of nonresidential zones abutting, or located directly across the street from, residential zones.
 The proposed development is located within a residential zone and abuts residential zones to the west, north, and east.
-The proposed development will abut the PF zone to the south, and these provisions may be triggered at the time of future development in the PF zone.
-These provisions are not applicable to this application.
+These standards are not applicable.